The Venus Evening Apparition

 by Martin J. Powell

-The paths of Venus, Mercury and Mars through the zodiac constellations during the earlier part of Venus' evening apparition in 2021-22 (click on the thumbnail for the full-size image, 216 KB).
-The later part of the apparition appears in the star chart below.
-Planet positions are plotted for 0 hrs Universal Time (UT) at 5-day intervals.
+The paths of Venus and Mercury through the zodiac constellations for the later part of Venus' evening apparition in 2021-22 (click on the thumbnail for the full-size image, 228 KB).
+The earlier part of the planets' apparition is shown in the chart below.
+Positions are plotted for 0 hrs Universal Time (UT) at 5-day intervals.
 For Venus, apparition data for the dates shown in bright white (at 10-day intervals) are included in the table below.
-A Southern hemisphere version of the chart (South up) is available here (220 KB).
+A Southern hemisphere version of the chart (South up) is available here (232 KB).

 Following superior conjunction on March 26th 2021 (when it passes directly behind the Sun in central Southern Pisces, the Fishes), Venus cuts across the North-western corner of the constellation of Cetus, the Whale (or Sea Monster) for a 61-hour period from 0329 UT on March 27th, re-entering Pisces through its Southern border on the following day.
 The planet is moving in a North-easterly direction against the background stars (direct or prograde motion) at this time.

 2 0 2 1 April